 Nurse anesthetists are always, and are expected to continue to be in very high demand.
 A nurse anesthetist’s main responsibility is to give anesthesia to patients who are going into surgery.
 They require high levels of training to ensure their decisions are made with the best possible consideration of the patient.

 The need for nurse anesthetists is expected to increase 31% through 2026, according to The Bureau of Labor Statistics.
 And this nursing specialty if expected to continue to grow as while more and more surgeries and performed to outpatient facilities.

 Median salary: $150,000

-Nurse midwives care for their patients through the joys and challenges of pregnancy, labor, and birth.
+Nurse midwives see a lot of joy in their jobs.
+They are the nurse specialists who care for patients through the entire birth process from pregnancy to labor and birth.
 They deliver babies and work alongside obstetricians throughout the course of pregnancies.
 Midwives also help new mothers with follow-up care and education after babies are born.
 Many can be found working alongside gynecologists to help with other reproductive education and treatment branching into subjects such as puberty and menopause.

 The job outlook for this position is bright, showing a predicted growth of 9% by the year 2022, which is a faster growth rate than other professions across the United States.

 Dialysis nurses specialize in diseases of the kidneys.
 They are part of a larger specialty known as nephrology nursing.
 They support, medicate, and monitor patients who are undergoing dialysis.
 They also help them manage their disease by educating them on lifestyle choices.